Vaibhavkumar7/SEM-8/README.md

 The Website and code presented in this github page is part of a project, created for the award of Degree - Bachelor's of Computer Science from Galgotias University.

-This repository is the sole property of Vaibhab Kumar Yadav and Shivam Singh
+## This repository is the sole property of Vaibhab Kumar Yadav and Shivam Singh.

 ## Welcome to GitHub Pages